Community-Based Solutions

 BROOMFIELD CITIZENS AND LEADERS ARE TAKING ACTION

-BHSF focuses on supporting Broomfield residents earning 80% or less of the Area Median Income (AMI)—a benchmark used to assess housing affordability and determine eligibility for housing programs.
-Currently, approximately 30 representatives meet regularly to advance these efforts.
+BHSF focuses on supporting Broomfield residents earning 80% or less of the Area Median Income (AMI), a benchmark used to assess housing affordability and determine eligibility.
+Approximately 30 representatives of the housing program meet regularly to advance these efforts.

 HOUSING STABLITY TASK FORCE (HSTF)

-One of the key initiatives emerging from BHSF’s discussions and advocacy is the Housing Stability Task Force (HSTF).
-With the support of a $50,000 seed grant from the Rose Community Foundation, the Task Force is working with local and subject-matter experts to explore potential new and ongoing sources of local funding.
-Their goal is to bridge the gap between Broomfield’s largely static housing resources and the community’s increasing, urgent housing-related needs.
-If you would like to learn more about BHSF and how you can get involved, click HERE.
+After years of ongoing dialogue about housing insecurity in the Broomfield community, the Housing Stability Task Force was established to explore how additional financial resources could be leveraged to meet the needs of those most vulnerable to housing instability.
+With the support of a $50,000 seed grant from the Rose Community Foundation, the Task Force is partnering with local leaders and subject-matter experts to identify both new and sustainable sources of local funding.
+Their goal is to bridge the growing gap between Broomfield’s largely static housing resources and the community’s increasing and urgent housing needs.